Pregnancy and travelPrenatal care - travel

 - Travel by sea may cause motion sickness or nausea.
 It may feel worse than normal if you are pregnant.

 - If you do decide to go on a cruise, find out what kind of medical care will be on the ship.
-Also check on how the cruise ship responds to medical emergencies.
+Also ask how the cruise ship responds to medical emergencies.

-Talk to your doctor if you are planning a trip out of the country.
-Plan ahead to allow time for any shots or medications you may need.
+Talk to your provider if you are planning a trip out of the country.
+Plan ahead to allow time for any shots or medicines you may need.
 When you travel, take a copy of your prenatal care record with you.